sirdeniz/impulse/index.md

 ## Updates Coming Soon

-Stay tuned for team insights, milestone posts, and behind-the-scenes looks at how we turn ideas into silicon.
+Stay tuned for team insights, milestone posts and behind-the-scenes looks at how we turn ideas into silicon.

 ---